 German Music Archive

-In July 2000 GEMA, the German society for musical performance and mechanical reproduction rights, designated the German Music Archive as the home for its music collection.
+In July 2000 GEMA, the German society for musical performance and mechanical reproduction rights, designated the German Music Archive as the home of its music collection.
 The entire inventory of the GEMA archive - comprising 210,000 pieces of music - was simultaneously transferred to the German National Library.

-The legal deposit copies are the basis of the bibliographic music services.
-Authority files of personal names, corporate bodies and uniform titles are available in machine-readable form for research purposes and as cataloguing tools.
-As a supplement, the German Music Archive has built up a database of reverse-bound musical material on loan, the Bonner Katalog, which is constantly updated in the catalogue of the German National Library.
+Further music bibliography services are also offered.
+Authority data including music-related personal names, corporate bodies and works are held in machine-readable form for searches and as a cataloguing instrument.
+The German Music Archive has built up a supplementary database of musical materials for loan, the Bonner Katalog, which is constantly updated in the catalogue of the German National Library.

-Last update: 24.4.2013
+Last update: 04.01.2018